 The discrepancy might be explained by the high expectations Obama raised, not only by his election, but by the uplifting campaign he fought.

-At home, Obama streered the US through its worst financial crisis since the Great Depression on the early 1900s.
-He also come closer than any other president to tackling the thorny issues in a healthcare system that fails to cater to 20 per cent of the American population.
+At home, Obama steered the US through its worst financial crisis since the Great Depression on the early 1900s.
+He also comes closer than any other president to tackling the thorny issues in a healthcare system that fails to cater to 20 per cent of the American population.

 However, the opposition to his healthcare legislation might give reason to a drop in his ratings as he was caught in a pincer between the wants and needs of the Republican and Democrat parties.

 Disappointments elsewhere also developed in missing his own deadline for closing Guantanamo Bay.
 The timetable for withdrawal from Iraq turned out longer than many hoped and despite his great efforts to clarify the mission, Afghanistan has been dubbed Obama’s war.

 Yet the world of Obama’s first year is a generally more cooperative place than it was.
 He became the first president to directly address the Muslim world, speaking from the Egyptian capital of Cairo in hopes of advancing a Middle East peace process and changing perceptions abroad on the United States.